Marcus-UK/CV/README.md

 #### Makers Academy (08/2017 to 11/2017)

+Makers Academy is a highly selective web development bootcamp that places great emphasis on building the skills and behaviours necessary to thrive as a junior developer.
+These include:

 - Curious and passionate about code.
 [PROVIDE EVIDENCE]
 - Fast, independent learner [PROVIDE EVIDENCE]
 - Great collaborator [PROVIDE EVIDENCE]